ALWAYS START AN ESSAY WITH AN ENGAGING INTRODUCTION

-One way to help students access their personal stories is through the use of sentence starters, writing prompts, or well-known stories and their themes.
+One way to help students access their personal stories is through sentence starters, writing prompts, or well-known stories and their themes.

 First, instruct students to choose a theme to write about.
 For example, if we look at the theme of The Boy Who Cried Wolf, something like: we shouldn’t tell lies, or people may not believe us when we tell the truth.

 Fairytales and fables are great places for students to find simple themes or moral lessons to explore for this activity.

 Once they’ve chosen a theme, encourage the students to recall a time when this theme was at play in their own lives.
 In the case above, a time when they paid the cost, whether seriously or humorously, for not telling the truth.

 This memory will form the basis for a personal anecdote that will form a ‘hook’.
 Students can practice replicating this process for various essay topics.

 It’s essential when writing anecdotes that students attempt to capture their personal voice.